MichaelCade/90DaysOfDevOps/Days/day27.md

 ## Access our virtual emulated environment

-For us to interact with our switches we either need a workstation inside the EVE-NG network and you can deploy a Linux box there with Python installed to perform your automation ([Resource for setting up Linux inside EVE-NG](https://www.youtube.com/watch?v=3Qstk3zngrY)) or you can do something like me and define a cloud for access from your workstation.
+For us to interact with our switches we either need a workstation inside the EVE-NG network or you can deploy a Linux box there with Python installed to perform your automation ([Resource for setting up Linux inside EVE-NG](https://www.youtube.com/watch?v=3Qstk3zngrY)) or you can do something like me and define a cloud for access from your workstation.

 ![](Images/Day27_Networking3.png)